Create Network Blog

 What do we mean when we talk about our values?
 Often they are mixed up with concepts like ethics or morality, but we have a different way of looking at values.
 Values are the things that matter to you most, the things you want to stand for.
-On our ACTivate Programme we define them ‘as our chosen life directions’.
+We often define them ‘as our chosen life directions’.

 There is no doubt we are facing an uncertain future.
 This may not be a bad thing, the future might be great!
 That’s the trouble with uncertainty, we just don’t know.
 Unfortunately, we humans just don’t like uncertainty.